Marcian: Religious policy

 During the 5th century, a central religious issue was the debate concerning how the human and divine nature of Jesus Christ were associated, following the Arian controversy.
 The School of Alexandria, including theologians such as Athanasius, asserted the equality of Christ and God, and therefore focused upon the divinity of Christ.
 The School of Antioch, including theologians such as Theodore of Mopsuestia, determined not to lose the human aspect of Christ, focused upon his humanity.

 Shortly before Marcian became emperor, the Second Council of Ephesus was held in 449.
-The council stated that Jesus had one divine united nature, a position called monophysitism; this was rejected by the Pope and the Patriarch of Constantinople because of disputes on the matter of Christology, as the Pope and Patriarch of Constantinople saw the belief in miaphysis as heretical.
+The council stated that Jesus had one divine united nature, a position called monophysitism; this was rejected by the Pope and the Patriarch of Constantinople because of disputes on the matter of Christology, as the Pope and Patriarch of Constantinople saw the belief in monophysitism as heretical.

 To repudiate the Second Council of Ephesus, Marcian convened a new council of the imperial church, deemed to pass universally respected canons, in 451.
 Pulcheria may have influenced this decision or even made the convention of a council a requirement during her negotiations with Aspar to marry Marcian.
 The council was to take place near Constantinople so that the government could watch the proceedings closely.
 Initially, it was to be held at the city of Nicaea, which held enormous religious importance to the early church, as it was the site of its first council, the First Council of Nicaea in 325.
 However, Marcian successfully requested the transfer of the location to Chalcedon.
 This was closer to Constantinople and would allow him to respond quickly to any events along the Danube frontier.
 The Council of Chalcedon met in October 451.
 About 500 bishops attended it, most of them Eastern Roman, although two African bishops and two Papal legates sent by Pope Leo I attended.
 This council condemned the Second Council of Ephesus and agreed that Jesus had a divine nature (physis) and a human nature, united in one person (hypostasis), "without confusion, change, division, or separation."